georgezefko/dtu_mlops/02_code_organisation/readme.md

 2. Create a new conda environment for the remaining of the exercises using `conda create -n "my_environment"`

-3. Which commando gives you a list of the packages installed in the current environment (HINT: check the `conda_cheatsheet.pdf` file).
+3. Which command gives you a list of the packages installed in the current environment (HINT: check the `conda_cheatsheet.pdf` file).
 How do you easily export this list to a text file?

 ## Git